ingonyama-zk/icicle/docs/README.md

 Docusaurus is written in Typescript and distributed as npm packages. npm is a prerequisite as is node.js

-If node.js or npm aren't installed, its suggested to use [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating) to [install both](https://github.com/nvm-sh/nvm?tab=readme-ov-file#usage) at the same time.
+If node.js or npm aren't installed, it's suggested to use [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating) to [install both](https://github.com/nvm-sh/nvm?tab=readme-ov-file#usage) at the same time.

 ## Install